The Global Language of Business

 Framework

-- Does the 2D barcode comply with legal requirements?
+• Is the 2D barcode compliant with legal requirements?

 Cooperation

-- Have data, data carriers, packaging, hardware and scanning software and the receiving system's ability to store and use data been taken into account?
+• Have the data, data carrier, packaging, hardware and scanning software and the receiving system's ability to store and use data been taken into account?

 What additional information will be available?